debops/debops/docs/news/upgrades.rst

   You will also need to restart all services that rely on the ``procadmins`` group, for example :command:`snmpd`, to activate the new GID.

+- The :ref:`debops.sysctl` configuration has been redesigned.
+The role now uses YAML lists instead of YAML dictionaries as a base value of the ``sysctl__*_parameters`` default variables.
+The kernel parameter configuration format has also been changed to be easy to override via Ansible inventory.
+Role can now configure multiple files in :file:`/etc/sysctl.d/` directory.
+Refer to the role documentation for details.

 Inventory variable changes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~